predication/lumberjack/README.md

 lumberjack
 ==========

-Contains useful extras for diagnostics and logging
+Contains useful extras for diagnostics and logging.